breezko/NoIdle/README.md

 # NoIdle (LostArk)

-Script to prevent you from disconnecting in Lost Ark
+Script to prevent you from disconnecting in Lost Ark - Because everybody deserves to play the game without endless queue times in main hours.

 ## Showcase